 DB2 & XML v.
-4.0 IS4/2i1242/2i4042 spring 2006 Models and languages for object, relational and web databases Stockholm January 2006
+4.0.1 IS4/2i1242/2i4042 spring 2007 Models and languages for object, relational and web databases Stockholm January 2007 dxxadm

 Now that the DAD file is ready we can enable the XML collection.
 The DAD file must be saved as a file with the extension DAD (for example as D:\xmltemp\club.dad).
 In the DB2 Command Window we can execute the following command.